AdrianTJ/bookish-journey/README.md

 For the porpuse, the data pulled from **TheCocktailDB** (https://www.thecocktaildb.com/), an open crowd-sourced database of drinks and cocktails from around the world.
 The dataset contains 635 international drinks and cocktails recipes, 488 ingredients, and 635 drink images.

+# 5. Modeling

+** 1. What types of models/architectures will you be using for this application?
+Which ones would you start with?**

+We want to start trying a basket analysis looking for combinations of ingredients that are mixed together.
+For this we will use association rules that are widely used to analyze retail basket or transaction data.
+Our objective will be to “predict the probability of ingredients that are being mixed together”  (Susan Li)[ https://towardsdatascience.com/a-gentle-introduction-on-market-basket-analysis-association-rules-fa4b986a40ce]

+But then, we want to try with TextGenRNN,  wich is a text generation python lib that uses a Recurrent Neural Network (RNN).
+We will train this model on recipes, products or flavours.

+RNN is one solution to the problem of working with sequential data, in this case we will try to give a set of ingredients and expect to get a nice drink.

+Will try to implement this idea from [Mikael Davidsson] (https://towardsdatascience.com/using-machine-learning-to-generate-recipes-that-actually-works-b2331c85ab72#d595) who tried to use machine learning to generate recipes that actually work, but we will try to apply it to cocktails.

+Also one of the goals will be to generate high serendipity.
+Serendipity is a metric that is commonly used in recommender systems, where a high score means that the user was pleasantly surprised.
+We already have humans making cocktails, what we would like from an AI is a shockingly different but still tasty drink, free from human preconceived notions of what tastes good together.

+# 6. Evaluation

+1. **How would you evaluate your model performance, both during training and inference?**
+Well in name of science our team will taste the drinks as long as it's not a weird drink.
+And rank 3 different categories.
+Taste: 0/10
+Ease of drinking: 0/10
+Fun had: 0/10
+Then we spec to define if is a good or bad cocktail.

+2. **How would you evaluate whether your application satisfies its objectives?**

+I hope more than half of our drinks and cocktails are viable because (Janelle Shane)[ https://www.aiweirdness.com/dont-let-a-neural-net-mix-drinks-18-12-14/]  said “Don`t  let a neural net mix drinks”

+Our objective is to generate new, drinkable an exciting new cocktail.
+But we are not sure all recipes are viable.

 # 8. Compute